Quickstart: Create an Azure Data Explorer cluster and database

 Under Azure Data Explorer, at the bottom of the screen, select Create.

 Fill out the basic cluster details with the following information.

 Setting Suggested value Field description Subscription Your subscription Select the Azure subscription that you want to use for your cluster.
 Resource group Your resource group Use an existing resource group or create a new resource group.
 Cluster name A unique cluster name Choose a unique name that identifies your cluster.
 The domain name [region].kusto.windows.net is appended to the cluster name you provide.
 The name can contain only lowercase letters and numbers.
 It must contain from 4 to 22 characters.
 Region West US or West US 2 Select West US or West US 2 (if using availability zones) for this quickstart.
 For a production system, select the region that best meets your needs.
-Availability zones 1, 2, and/or 3 For zones redundancy supported regions, select in which zones your instances will reside (optional).
+Availability zones 1, 2, and/or 3 Place the cluster instances in various availability zones in the same region (optional).
+Azure Availability Zones are unique physical locations within the same Azure region.
+They protect an Azure Data Explorer cluster and data from partial region failure.
 The cluster nodes are created, by default, in the same data center.
-Use Azure Availability Zones to place the cluster instances in various availability zones in the same region.
 By selecting several availability zones you can eliminate a single point of failure and ensure high availability.
+Deployment to availability zones is possible only during cluster creation and can’t be modified at a later date.
 Compute specifications D13_v2 Select the lowest price specification for this quickstart.
 For a production system, select the specification that best meets your needs.